jfdenise/wildfly-mcp/wildfly-mcp-server/README.md

 ### Logging

-* Hi, could you connect to the WildFly server running on host localhost and port 9990 with the user name chatbot-user and password foo then enable the security logging?
-* Hi, could you connect to the WildFly server running on host localhost and port 9990 with the user name chatbot-user and password chatbot-user then enable the security logging?
+* Hi, could you connect to the WildFly server running on host localhost and port 9990 then enable the security logging?

-Then attempt to connect to the server with invalid credentials, that the chatbot will analyze in the next question.

 * Hi, could you connect to the WildFly server and get the content of the log file, analyze it and check for errors?
 * Hi, could you disable the security logging?